Orthopaedic Surgery

 Mobility and Motor Function

-Spastic muscles, along with poor motor control or coordination can make walking and other motor skills difficult for children with cerebral palsy.
-The UCLA/OIC CCP utilizes a team approach to evaluate and maximize your child’s mobility and function as he or she grows.
-We utilize many different non-operative methods such as therapy, bracing, casting and adaptive equipment to achieve an individual’s mobility goals, including sitting, standing and walking.
-At some point, however, the pediatric orthopaedic surgeon may recommend surgery to optimize your child’s mobility.
-We evaluate your child’s muscles, bones, joints and motor function in clinic twice a year.
+For some patients, the orthopaedic surgeon may recommend surgery to optimize mobility, improve independence, and prevent pain.
 For patients who walk, an evaluation may be performed at the Center’s Kameron Gait & Motion Analysis Laboratory to assist in treatment planning.
-This is especially important if surgery is a consideration to improve your child’s mobility.
-After the team reviews your child’s gait data, surgery may be recommended and can include:
+This is especially important if surgery is a consideration to improve mobility.
+After the team reviews the gait data, surgery may be recommended and can include:

 - Tendon/muscle lengthening for muscles that are limiting joint mobility and function